magewade/lenta-ru-news-project/README.md

 # lenta-ru-news-project
-My project for the NLP AI Education
+My project for the NLP AI Education course